Skip to main content

 If the test result is positive (if hidden blood is found), a colonoscopy will be needed to find the reason for the bleeding.

-Multitargeted stool DNA test with fecal immunochemical testing (MT-sDNA or FIT-DNA or sDNA-FIT) looks for certain abnormal sections of DNA from cancer or polyp cells and also for occult (hidden) blood.
-Colorectal cancer or polyp cells often have DNA mutations (changes) in certain genes.
+Multitargeted stool DNA or RNA tests with fecal immunochemical testing (FIT) look for certain abnormal sections of DNA or RNA from cancer or polyp cells, as well as for occult (hidden) blood.
+Colorectal cancer or polyp cells often have DNA or RNA mutations (changes).
 Cells with these mutations often get into the stool, where tests may be able to find them.
-Cologuard, the only test currently available in the United States, tests for both DNA changes and blood in the stool (FIT).

-Visual (structural) exams
+Visual exams

 These tests look at the inside of the colon and rectum for any abnormal areas that might be cancer or polyps.
-These tests can be done less often than stool-based tests, but they require more preparation ahead of time, and can have some risks not seen with stool-based tests.

 Colonoscopy

-To see a visual animation of a colonoscopy as well as learn more details about how to prepare for the procedure, how the procedure is done, and potential side effects, see Colonoscopy.
+To see a visual animation of a colonoscopy as well as learn more about how to prepare for the procedure, how the procedure is done, and potential side effects, see Colonoscopy.

 CT colonography (virtual colonoscopy)